 - 1. In addition to Standard Precautions, use Droplet Precautions for a patient known or suspected to be infected with microorganisms transmitted by droplets (large-particle droplets larger than 5 μm in size that can be generated by the patient during coughing, sneezing, talking, or the performance of procedures such as suctioning or bronchoscopy).
-Transmission via large-particle droplets requires close contact between source and recipient persons, because droplets do not remain suspended in the air and generally travel only short distances, usually 3 ft. or less, through the air. - 2.
+Transmission via large-particle droplets requires close contact between source and recipient persons because droplets do not remain suspended in the air and generally travel only short distances, usually 3 ft. or less, through the air. - 2.
 Principles of Droplet Precautions - a.
-Patient Placement - Place the patient in a private room.
+Patient Placement - i.
+Place the patient in a private room.
 Because droplets do not remain suspended in the air, special air handling and ventilation are not required to prevent droplet transmission.

 - ii.
-For patients requiring Droplet Precautions in curtained spaces the following must be implemented: - Patient must be a minimum of 6 feet from other patients (ideally wearing a surgical mask) - Curtain must remain closed at all times - Patient may not leave the curtained area except for therapeutic purposes (e.g., procedures or tests) and must follow Patient Transport guidelines below - Ideally the patient will have a bedside commode (if the unit shared bathroom is used, the bathroom must be cleaned/disinfected prior to use by another patient) - Staff should follow Droplet Precautions (i.e., droplet precaution sign visible, surgical masks worn when in the patients curtained bed space, hand hygiene before and after contact with the patient or patient's environment) - Manager or charge nurse should work with Patient Logistics Center (PLC) to expedite patient placement into a private inpatient room. - b.
-Hand Hygiene - · Per Standard Precautions - c.
-Personal Protective Equipment - Wear a surgical mask each time you enter the room.
-Surgical masks are single use and must be discarded upon exiting the patient room. - d.
-Patient Transport: - i.
+For patients requiring Droplet Precautions in curtained spaces, the following must be implemented: - Patient must be a minimum of 6 feet from other patients (ideally wearing a surgical mask) - · Curtain must remain closed at all times. - Patient may not leave the curtained area except for therapeutic purposes (e.g., procedures or tests) and must follow Patient Transport guidelines below. - Ideally, the patient will have a bedside commode (if the unit shared bathroom is used, the bathroom must be cleaned/disinfected prior to use by another patient) - Staff should follow Droplet Precautions (i.e., droplet precaution sign visible, surgical masks worn when in the patients curtained bed space, hand hygiene before and after contact with the patient or patient's environment) - Manager or charge nurse should work with Patient Logistics Center (PLC) to expedite patient placement into a private inpatient room.

+b.
+Hand Hygiene

+- · Per Standard Precautions

+- c.
+Personal Protective Equipment

+- Wear a surgical mask each time you enter the room.
+Surgical masks are single-use and must be discarded upon exiting the patient room.

+d.
+Patient Transport:

+- i.
 Limit the movement and transport of the patient from the room to essential purposes only. - ii.
 If transport or movement is necessary, minimize patient dispersal of droplets by masking the patient, if possible.
-Mechanically ventilated patients should be transported using a closed system ventilator or manual ventilation bag with a HEPA filter. - e.
-Visitors - i.
-Visitors should be encouraged to follow Droplet Precautions while in the patient room including wearing a surgical mask in the room.
+Mechanically ventilated patients should be transported using a closed system ventilator or manual ventilation bag with a HEPA filter.

+e.
+Visitors

+i.
+Visitors should be encouraged to follow Droplet Precautions while

-- ii.
-If a pediatric patient's primary caregiver(s) desires to "room in" with the patient, they should be educated about PPE available to them to reduce their risk specifically to acquiring the infection, spreading the infection, and spreading the infection to other family members.
-They should be encouraged to wear a surgical mask and if indicated, an isolation gown in the patient's room. - iii.
-Hand hygiene should be performed when entering and leaving the patient's room.
+- in the patient room, including wearing a surgical mask in the room. - ii.
+If a pediatric patient's primary caregiver(s) desires to "room in" with the patient, they should be educated about PPE available to them to reduce their risk, specifically to acquiring the infection, spreading the infection, and spreading the infection to other family members.
+They should be encouraged to wear a surgical mask and, if indicated, an isolation gown in the patient's room. - iii.
+Hand hygiene should be performed when entering and leaving the patient's room. - f.
+Guidelines for Therapeutic Activities for Patients on Droplet Precautions - Patients on Droplet Precautions should remain in their rooms for all but essential purposes.
+As part of their rehabilitation, some patients need to exercise outside of their rooms. - ii.
+When outside their room for therapeutic exercise, they are accompanied by a PT/OT therapist, nursing, or mobility staff. - iii.
+The patient and staff member must remain masked while outside of room. - iv.
+The patient and staff pair should remain at least 6 feet away from others while working outside the room. - v.
+If the patient cannot tolerate wearing a mask, they should not perform activities outside their room.